F5OEO/rpidatv/README.md

 - Unzip the image and then transfer it to a Micro-SD Card using Win32diskimager https://sourceforge.net/projects/win32diskimager/

 - Before you remove the card from your Windows PC, look at the card with windows explorer and go to the \boot directory.
 Create a new empty file called ssh in the \boot directory by right-clicking, selecting New, Text Document, and then change the name to ssh (not ssh.txt).
 You should get a window warning about changing the filename extension.
 Click OK.
-If you do not get this warbning, you have created a file called ssh.txt and you need to rename it ssh.
+If you do not get this warning, you have created a file called ssh.txt and you need to rename it ssh.

 - If you have a Pi Camera and/or touchscreen display, you can connect them now.
 Power up the Pi with the new card inserted, and a network connection.
 No keyboard or HDMI display are required.